muhsinking/notebook/content/notes/Whacky Snacky Jackie Chan.md

 A review of foodstuffs presented at the first iteration of "Wacky Snacky Jackie Chan," which is an event celebrating:

 1. Unusual snacks
-2. The filmography of Jack Chan
+2. The filmography of Jackie Chan

 **Cheese Pizza Cheetos Puffs**
 These taste almost exactly like regular Cheetos Puffs (which are categorically worse than regular Cheetos IMO), but with a cloying tomato-y aftertaste.
 4/10.

 **HBAF New York Cheeseburger Flavored Popcorn**
 Very sweet, like a burger that's been marinated in ketchup for 24 hours.
 Horrible aftertaste.
-3/10.
+2/10.

 **Quinn Pizzeria Cheezy Filled Pretzel Nuggets**
 Utterly benign.
 I felt nothing.
 4/10.